hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I lamented about `layout` losing the connection to the original spec as well, yes

 [18:04:47](#Flygl2EGfwhe6q9onKOwkZuHiYZmLHH27SYmT6m0q7o) <ldci (Fran√ßois Jouen)>:
-GiuseppeChillemi (GiuseppeChillemi): No problem, my son is a lawyer Ì†ΩÌ±çÔ∏è.
+GiuseppeChillemi (GiuseppeChillemi): No problem, my son is a lawyer üëçÔ∏è.
 Seriously, I've developed several professional applications with Red and often wrote little example scripts that I then used in those applications.
 I will make these short examples available to the Red community in a GitHub directory in a few days.

 [18:13:45](#lHsCJ8xNcPvvdxa-CJ2GDxj9edJ-mRyCXTtTZZkhPo4) <GiuseppeChillemi (GiuseppeChillemi)>:
 I think it is useful too.